 A PIHP may not deny services based solely on preset limits of the cost, amount, scope, and duration of services.
-Instead, determination of the need for services shall be conducted on an individualized basis" (Medicaid Provider Manual, Mental Health/Substance Use, Page 16).
+Instead, determination of the need for services shall be conducted on an individualized basis" (Medicaid Provider Manual, Mental Health/Substance Use, 2.5.D PIHP Decisions).

-Decisions regarding the authorization of B3 services (which CLS is) (including the amount, scope and duration) must take into account the PIHP's documented capacity to reasonably and equitably serve other Medicaid beneficiaries who also have needs for these services.
-The B3 supports and services are not intended to meet all the individual's needs and preferences, as some needs may be better met by community and other natural supports (Medicaid Provider Manual, Mental Health/Substance Use, Page 134).
-(Just a note on March 2023 B3 services are scheduled to change names per the State of Michigan to 1915(i)SPA services)
+Decisions regarding the authorization of a BH 1915(i) SPA service (including the amount, scope and duration) must take into account the PIHP's documented capacity to reasonably and equitably serve other Medicaid beneficiaries who also have needs for these services.
+The BH 1915(i) SPA supports and services are not intended to meet all the individual's needs and preferences, as some needs may be better met by community and other natural supports.
+(Medicaid Provider Manual, Mental Health/Substance Use, 17.3 Criteria for Authorizing BH 1915(I) SPA Supports and Services].